kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

         name: garden
     EOF
     ```
-    To verify that the Scret with Gateway certificates is created, run:
+    To verify that the Secret with Gateway certificates is created, run:

     ```bash
     kubectl get secret -n istio-system "${GATEWAY_SECRET}"